The little book of sunlight and maggots

 The deeper dangers, though, in the collection, the underlying relations of ecotrauma and colonial theft, are never far.
 There is Aiken’s overt singing of resistance to destruction in ‘The Eater of Worlds’ which appeared in hope for whole: poets speak up to Adani.
 And there are everywhere moments where the Anthropocene breaks in:

-You have built all this
+You have built all this now be proud.

 A very short poem, just four lines, might seem innocuous were it not for the title and the intimations of climate change: